Nancho-Alvarez/iget/README.md

 **-r** Save the images using their real name instead of the default behaviour.

+**-s** Safe search.
+Not implemented yet

 **-f**#  Fist image to download. # is a number between 0 and 999.
 Only available in Bing and DuckDuckGo

 **-m**#  Maximum number of images to download. # is a number between 1 and 100.
-The actual number of images can be smaller.
+The actual number of images can be smaller

+**--** After this option everything is considered a search term, even if it starts with a '-'

 ## Examples: